 INTRODUCTION

-Quantum computing is an emerging field of computing that is based on the utilization of microscopic phenomena of quantum mechanics to solve complex problems.
+Quantum computing is an emerging field based on quantum mechanics.
+It leverages microscopic phenomena to solve complex problems.

 It differs from classical computing which uses only bits 0 and 1.

-In contrast, quantum uses the qubits which can be in several states at the same time, allowing computation to run parallel.
+In contrast, quantum uses qubits, which can exist in multiple states.
+This allows computation to run in parallel.

 This idea can be attributed to Richard Feynman and David Deutsch in the least but it was not until the 21st century that a serious breakthrough was put in place to lead to the experimental quantum computers of today.

-Quantum computing based on the principles of qubits and gates holds the potential to solve problems that classical computers cannot solve and could find usage in cryptography, optimization, and drug synthesis.
+Quantum technology, based on qubits and gates, has the potential to solve problems classical computers cannot.
+It could be used in cryptography, optimization, and drug synthesis.

 Quantum Mechanics Basics

-Quantum Gates : Quantum gates control qubits by applying quantum operations including superposition and entanglement to operate quantum algorithms.
+Quantum Gates: These gates control qubits by applying quantum operations like superposition and entanglement, enabling quantum algorithms to execute more efficiently.

 Quantum Mechanics